monokrohm/MonashJobSeekingService/readme.md

 https://gluonhq.com/products/javafx/

 # Monash-2022-ITO5136-Software-Engineering
-This project aims to develop a job seeking system.
-And this job seeking system (JSS) is designed to enhance job search results for both job seekers and recruiters
+This project aims to develop a job seeking system(JSS) designed to enhance job search results for both job seekers and recruiters

 JSS provides the following types of management: <br />